 If you find that ‘regular’ sized condoms simply don’t fit in terms of slipping off during use or don’t feel as snug as you’d expect, then small condoms could be the right choice for you.
 Most smaller sized condoms offer a snugger fit thanks to a narrower width, typically around 48-50mm.

-Our contenders for best small condom are:
+Our contenders for the best condom in smaller sizing are;

-- Glyde Slimfit
+- Glyde Slimfit Condoms